shreyash00007/UX/README.md

 3. Fitts’s Law — Touch targets should be easily accessible.
 4. Hick’s Law — Choices should be simple and easy to understand.
 5. Jakob’s Law — The user expects a website to work as same as the others.
+6. Law of Common Region — Elements are perceived related if they share a common background or region.

 ‘The time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target”, It is based on the work of psychologist Paul Fitts in 1954.